-We observed 141 bull trout redds in Grave Creek in 2004, which represented a 48% reduction from the previous year (Table 16).
-Nevertheless, bull trout have exhibited a significant positive trend in spawning abundance in Grave Creek since 1993 (Figure 2; $r^2 = 0.717$; p = 0.0005).
+We observed 141 bull trout redds in Grave Creek in 2004, which represented a 48% reduction from the previous year (Table 16) and numbers have since not reached 2003 levels.
+Nevertheless, bull trout have exhibited a significant positive trend in spawning abundance in Grave Creek since 1993 (Figure 4).

-Figure 2.
-Bull trout redd counts, and trend analysis for Grave Creek, 1993 through 2004.
+Figure 4.
+Bull trout redd counts and trend analysis for Grave Creek (including Clarence Creek and Big Sky Creek) 1995-2008.

 Table 16.
-Summary of Kootenai Drainage bull trout spawning site inventories from 1993 - 2004 in the stream sections monitored annually.
+Summary of Kootenai Drainage bull trout spawning site inventories from 1993 - 2007 in the stream sections monitored annually.